dasdawidt/wiki-readifyer/README.md

 Well, worry no more!
 Wiki Readifyer makes the knowledge you are searching for pleasantly readable.
 The wisdom you desire to read is just one installation away!
 And the best thing: It doesn't remove anything from the page it only changes the layout while staying 100% faithful* to the original contents.

+*However, if the window width is too small the extension will hide the left sidebar, only to guarantee the best use of your precious screen space.
+To make it visible again, just make the window wider.

+## Features

 The following changes are applied to guarantee the best possible experience:
 - responsive layout: articles are pleasantly readable at any window size
 - slight reduction of text-background-contrast